floe/aoc22/README.md

 ### Day 22 (Maze)

-That took forever - I had overlooked that the last movement instruction does not end with a letter and had therefore skipped on parsing the final step count.
+Part 1 took forever - I had overlooked that the last movement instruction does not end with a letter and had therefore skipped on parsing the final step count.
 Meh.

+Part 2 was surprisingly tedious, I did not find a clever way to implement the "cubemap" wrapping other than handling each one of 14 separate cases (transitions from one cubeface to another) individually...

 ### Day 23 (Diffusion)